A Level: Three A-level subjects adding up to 120 UCAS Tariff points.

 Months of entry

-The fundamental aim of the MSc Occupational Therapy (pre-registration) programme is to enable you to graduate with a master’s degree in occupational therapy and be eligible to apply for registration as an occupational therapist with the Health and Care Professions Council (HCPC) in the UK.
-The Degree does not provide eligibility to practice in any other country although the degree is WFOT recognised.
+Our MSc Occupational Therapy (pre-registration) course enables you to graduate with a master’s degree.
+And be eligible to apply for registration as an occupational therapist with the Health and Care Professions Council (HCPC) in the UK.

 Information for international students